 Consider minimum insurance requirements in Pennsylvania

 Pennsylvania requires its drivers to carry at least certain amounts of car insurance to drive legally.
 Understanding the minimum insurance laws could help you decide what coverage to purchase.
+While you won’t be able to purchase less than the state required minimums, checking Pennsylvania’s Department of Motor Vehicle (DMV) website could help you understand the ways in which you’re covered.
 If you cause an accident, your auto insurance coverage can help protect your finances and assets from the expenses.
 Most car insurance professionals recommend that you purchase higher limits to obtain greater financial protection.

 Consider lender requirements

 If you finance or lease your vehicle, there could be car insurance requirements in addition to Pennsylvania’s state minimum limits.
 Most financial institutions require you to carry full coverage, which includes comprehensive and collision to protect your finances from damage to your car.
-You may be required to purchase gap insurance as well, or you may want to consider it.
+You may also want to consider gap insurance as well.
 Because vehicles depreciate relatively quickly, the balance of your loan may be higher than the total loss value of your vehicle.
 Gap insurance is designed to pay this difference.

 Consider your individual needs